tjesser-ucdavis-edu/jenkins-static-container-scripts/README.md

 These scripts are written for and tested on Ubuntu Server 18.04.
 Currently, the scripts do **NOT** use sudo for privileged commands, instead assuming root.

+The server is set up behind Apache and obtains an SSL cert from Let's Encrypt, using CertBot.

 ## How To Use

 The `*dependencies.sh` scripts are run once for whichever container you want, server or agent.